My industry PhD

 What about your contract?
 Was your salary much higher than a typical University PhD salary?

-I had a three year contract with the company and was also paid by them.
+I had a three-year contract with the company, and they also paid me.
 They paid me slightly more than you would get in academia, like 80-85% of an E13 position.

 No, I even think it was easier than it would have been for outsiders.
-My PhD contract ended after three years so they had to offer me a new contract.
-I was again on the negotiation table, but by that time I knew more about the salary structures within the pharmaceutical industry.
+My PhD contract ended after three years, so they had to offer me a new contract.
+I was again at the negotiation table, but by then, I knew more about the salary structures within the pharmaceutical industry.
 I was also aware of the upper salary limits the company would pay me.
-Having this inside information really helps to negotiate for a good salary.
+Having this inside information helps to negotiate for a good salary.

 You finished your PhD just over two years ago.
-What happened since?
+What has happened since?

-I first stayed in the company working as a scientists and 8 months ago I took on a lab head position, leading my own team.
+I first stayed in the company working as a scientist, and 8 months ago, I took on a lab head position, leading my own team.
 Of course, being a team leader is totally new for me, so it is a new challenge for now.
 Let’s see what the future brings!

 If you could go back in time, would you still have opted for a PhD in industry?

-Interested to learn more about this topic?
-You might be interested in our interview with Valentina Cassinelli, who did her PhD at baseclick
+Are you interested to learn more about this topic?
+You might be interested in our interview with Valentina Cassinelli, who did her PhD at baseclick.